The Last Shadow Puppets

 Frequently Asked Questions

-Some of The Last Shadow Puppets's most popular songs include Sweet Dreams, TN, Miracle Aligner, My Mistakes Were Made For You.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Last Shadow Puppets's most streamed songs include Sweet Dreams, TN, Miracle Aligner, My Mistakes Were Made For You.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.